widged/gb-elm-language/en/intro/03-static type.md

 5 : Int
 ```

-Both `2` and `3` are number literals.  without a decimal point can be treated as an Int or a Float in different operations.
+Both `2` and `3` are number literals.  without a decimal point they can be treated as an Int or a Float, depending on the operations run on them.

 ### Type annotations